geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah.
 Yeah.
 Interesting.
 Cool.

 ##### **Wozeparrot** [[00:47:11](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2831)]
 I have some comments on my initial porting.
-It definitely feels more annoying to write in UOPs just because everything is so flat.
+It definitely feels more annoying to write in UOps just because everything is so flat.
 What do you mean by that?
 Because essentially you translate, you almost translate all the for loops into ranges.
 And your code ends up being very flat.

 ##### **Geohot** [[00:47:36](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2856)]
 So another thing that you could do instead of translating the for loops into ranges is you could create a tile D type and then write a lowering step.
 Like that might be what it ends up looking like.
-Like UOPs have hierarchy, but the hierarchy is expressed through a hierarchy.
+Like UOps have hierarchy, but the hierarchy is expressed through a hierarchy.
 So it's not just through lowering, not through scoping.

 ##### **Geohot** [[00:48:05](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2885)]
 Yeah.
 Yeah, no, I'm reading what you got here now.